 (* = graduate student co-author; ** = undergraduate student co-author)

-Free Communication Technology in Prisons and Jails. (with Nour Abdul-Razzak, Ashna Arora, and Omair Gill*)
+Calls and Conduct: The Impact of Free Communication on Prison Misconduct. (with Nour Abdul-Razzak, Ashna Arora, and Omair Gill*)

 The Impact of Gunshots on Consumer and Business Activity. (with Jesse Bruhn)